-Parameter Limits Description In the Standby pump is switch Seal Wash (Periodic). • Off: no seal • Single was • Periodic: a minutes.
-The option is a seal wash capa Enables you to switch the pump On, Off or to a Standby condition.
+Parameter Limits Description Pump Enables you to switch the pump On , Off or to a Standby condition.
 In the Standby condition, the pump motor is still active, and when the pump is switched on again, does not need to be re-initialized.
+Seal Wash The seal wash can be set up to be run once (Single wash) or periodically (Periodic).
 Off: no seal wash is used.
 Single wash: the seal will be purged for a specified time.
 Periodic: a periodic wash will be applied for a defined period in minutes.
 The option is available only when the pump has seal wash capability.
 The seal wash capability is detected by the module itself.
-If seal wash is installed, it is recommended to use it in order to increase the primary seal Seal Wash Run Mode Allows you to define when to use the seal wash: Off: The seal wash is inactive.
+If seal wash is installed, it is recommended to use it in order to increase the primary seal lifetime.
+Seal Wash Run Mode Allows you to define when to use the seal wash: Off: The seal wash is inactive.
 On when pump is on: The seal wash is active only when the pump is on.
 On all the time: The seal wash is active when the pump is on or in standby mode.
 Automatic Turn On Module can be turned on at a specified date/time.
 This feature can only be used if the module power switch is turned on.